 If you were already in need of financial debt help prior to COVID, or if you have emerged from the crisis with debts you didn’t have before, this compounded stress is likely to take an even bigger toll on your peace of mind!
 Given the amount of time, effort and energy that gets taken up by the process of searching for work, it is so vital to maintain your mental wellbeing to avoid losing your motivation and confidence, and to get back into the workforce and seek debt relief.

-According to Petra Skeffington, Associate Member of the Australian Psychological Society, the four basic lifestyle stressors for mental health are:
+According to Petra Skeffington, Associate Member of the Australian Psychological Society, the five basic lifestyle stressors for mental health are:

 - Inadequate physical activity,